45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Cushion spurge is a perky plant with upright stems and cheerful yellow flowers.
 The flowers bloom in mid to late spring and attract a variety of pollinators.
-Plants grown in full sun will form compact mounds of vegetation that are attractive on their own, and in the fall, the leaves turn yellow-orange.
+Plants grown in full sun form compact mounds of vegetation that are attractive on their own, and in the fall, the leaves turn yellow-orange.

 Desert Spoon